Read more about InAlienable.

 Activist Spotlight: Yes, the Trump administration is surveilling attorneys, reporters and immigration activists

 Opposing the Trump administration’s policies on immigration, or simply working to help immigrants receive due process at the border, has resulted in people being placed on watch lists, harassed at the border, and even monitored while working in Mexico by the Mexican government.
-Lauren Carasik this week about the administration’s efforts to monitor the activity of activists, reporters and attorneys.
+Lauren Carasik writes in the Boston Review this week about the administration’s efforts to monitor the activity of activists, reporters and attorneys.
 The article details actions taken against attorneys working with Al Otro Lado and activists with Pueblo Sin Fronteras, and also points to filings with UN Special Rapporteurs that include 37 instances of harassment of activists and attorneys at the border.
 The monitoring seems to go beyond groups working at the border, as activists have been detained and hassled throughout the U.S.

 She concludes: